 The Capital Assets of the Authority includes: Land, Buildings, Community Assets, Heritage Assets, Intangibles, Vehicles, Plant and Equipment.
-The total carrying value in the Balance Sheet as at 31st March 2012 was \pounds 2.624 million (\pounds 2.780million in 2010/11).
+The total carrying value in the Balance Sheet as at 31st March 2013 was £2.508 million (£2.624million in 2011/12).
 The last full valuation of the Authority's land and buildings portfolio took place as at 31 March 2009.
-The Authority did not have a capital programme this year.
+The Authority purchased one vehicle this year, instead of entering into a leasing contract.